Last Updated on December 18, 2021 by Oddmund Groette

 In trend-following, the trader attempts to capitalize on large price movements over the course of several months.
 Trend followers enter the trades when markets are at historical highs or lows and exit when a market reverses and sustains that movement for a few weeks.

-Mr. Curtis was part of the famous Turtle experiment in the 1980s.
-Below are some of the strategies mentioned in his book (which is very good, by the way, read our thoughts here):
+Curtis Faith was part of the famous Turtle experiment in the 1980s.
+Below are some of the strategies mentioned in his book The Way of The Turtle:

 - Donchian trend: Entry is done when the price sets a 20-day high and when an exponential moving average of 25 days is above the 350-day average.
 The exit is when the 25-day EMA crosses below the 350-day EMA.